logangoins/logangoins.github.io/aboutme.md

 ---

-Here's a quick summary of my experiences, tooling development, research, and community involvement:
+Here's a quick summary of my experiences, tooling development, and research:

 - **Experience:**
   - Associate Consultant, Adversary Simulation at [SpecterOps](https://specterops.io/) (May 2025 to Present)